Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 ### KeyVaultAccessControlClient

-A `KeyVaultAccessControlClient` provides both synchronous and asynchronous operations allowing for management of `KeyVaultRoleDefinition` and `KeyVaultRoleAssignment` objects.
+A [KeyVaultAccessControlClient][src-rbac-client] provides both synchronous and asynchronous operations allowing for management of `KeyVaultRoleDefinition` and `KeyVaultRoleAssignment` objects.

 ### KeyVaultBackupClient

-A `KeyVaultBackupClient` provides both synchronous and asynchronous operations for performing full key backups, full key restores, and selective key restores.
+A [KeyVaultBackupClient][src-backup-client] provides both synchronous and asynchronous operations for performing full key backups, full key restores, and selective key restores.

 ### Long Running Operations

 The Azure SDK for TypeScript and JavaScript offers a common abstraction for long running operations through the package [core-lro][corelro].
-In particular, the operations done by the `KeyVaultBackupClient` may take as much time as needed by the Azure resources, requiring a client layer to keep track, serialize and resume the operations through the lifecycle of the programs that wait for them to finish.
+In particular, the operations done by the [KeyVaultBackupClient][src-backup-client] may take as much time as needed by the Azure resources, requiring a client layer to keep track, serialize and resume the operations through the lifecycle of the programs that wait for them to finish.

-The `KeyVaultBackupClient` offers three methods that execute Long Running Operations:
+The [KeyVaultBackupClient][src-backup-client] offers three methods that execute Long Running Operations:

 - `beginBackup`, starts generating a backup of an Azure Key Vault on the specified Storage Blob account.
 - `beginRestore`, starts restoring all key materials using the SAS token pointing to a previously stored Azure Blob storage backup folder.